mdupli/wtrack/README.md

   leaving the grey base path visible underneath rather than needing an explicit grey re-draw.

-The gradient's min/max range is computed **only** from eligible edges, so a gap or disagreement edge with an anomalous speed value can't skew the color scale for the legitimate data.
+The gradient's min/max range is computed from the **local path fit's** speed (§7) at each eligible point, not the raw edge speed — the fit is a second, independent speed estimate that naturally smooths out an isolated glitched edge, so one bad point can't drag the whole color scale's bounds along with it, without needing an external device reading (which isn't always present anyway) to provide that protection.
+Individual edges are still colored by their own actual (raw) derived speed, mapped into this fit-derived range — only the range's bounds come from the fit, so the displayed gradient still reflects real edge-to-edge variation rather than a smoothed-over version of it.
 The track legend (toggleable, same panel) rebuilds itself per mode — type mode shows the usual swatches;
 speed mode shows a single gradient bar sampled directly from the same `speedToColor` function used for the actual edges (not a separately